rhiot/hono-weather-demo/README.md

 # hono-weather-demo

+Due to the Hono M6 update, the current iteration of this code simply is not working.

 This code is being built as an example of how the Eclipse Hono operates by sending and recieving weather data.

 If you're interested in Eclipse Hono, check out: http://www.eclipse.org/hono/